brugal/wolfcamql/README-wolfcam.txt

 * r_debugScaledImages to show non power of two scaled images
 * cg_specOffsetQL (0:  use first person view like quake3, 1 (default):  no adjustment like quakelive, 2:  use third person offsets)
 * r_scaleImagesPowerOfTwo  (0:  don't scale images for hardware that supports it, 1:  scale images to power of two dimensions, -1:  force non scaling even if hardware doesn't support it)
+* cg_debugServerCommands (0 (default):  only print message for unknown commands, 1:  print all commands and arguments, 2:  only print message and arguments for unknown commands)

 ----------